 “APRA-regulated funds rely on member inflows and large buffers of liquid assets to manage potential cash outflows.
 If several risks materialised simultaneously, these funds might be forced to secure liquidity in ways that could amplify financial market stress,” the RBA said.

-The RBA also stressed that the superannuation sector’s escalating exposure to foreign assets, which now make up approximately 48 per cent of APRA-regulated funds’ holdings, significantly heightens the sector’s vulnerability to foreign exchange risks and reliance on currency hedges.
+The RBA also said that the superannuation sector’s escalating exposure to foreign assets, which now make up approximately 48 per cent of APRA-regulated funds’ holdings, significantly heightens the sector’s vulnerability to foreign exchange risks and reliance on currency hedges.

 “A large, sustained decline in the Australian dollar could drain liquidity through margin calls and renewal of foreign exchange hedges.
 Similarly, increased member transfers between funds could cause the sector to sell assets to increase cash holdings as a buffer against future transfers,” the central bank said.